 Dedicated to animal pest control excellence, our staff of professionals at Critter Control includes biologists, zoologists, animal control officers, and anti-cruelty employees.
 Our highly qualified animal control teams can handle nearly any wildlife control issue in the San Jose and Santa Clara area, with the help of our unique accumulation of expert knowledge.
 From risky raccoon removal to basic bird control, we conduct each job under the highest of humane animal-handling standards.

-Branch Manager: Steven Meinecke
+Local Franchisee: Steven Meinecke

 Address: 714 Northrup St. San Jose, CA 95126

 What are some of the most common wildlife issues that homeowners face in your area?